hanifzekri/DigiDargah_woo_payment_plugin/readme.md

 1. **Enable the Gateway**:
    - Go to "WooCommerce" > "Settings" > "Payments."
-   - Enable "DigiDargah" to activate the payment gateway.
+   - Enable "noBorder" to activate the payment gateway.

 2. **Gateway Settings**:
    - Configure the following settings:
      - **Title**: The title displayed to customers during checkout.
      - **Description**: Description displayed to customers.
-     - **API Key**: Enter your DigiDargah API key.
+     - **API Key**: Enter your noBorder API key.
      - **Pay Currency**: Specify the cryptocurrencies customers can use for payments.
      - **Order Status**: Set the order status after successful payment.
      - **Success Message**: Customize the success message displayed to customers.